-Patterns of disruption has been added to your bookmarks.
+Patterns of disruption has been saved

 Why are potentially disruptive forces so hard to see?
 And how can executives make sense of the endless headlines on the subject?
 John Hagel and John Seely Brown spoke with Tanya Ott on how executives might need to change their lens to identify patterns of disruption.